louislafforgue/pydispersion/README.md

 # pydispersion
-Library for dipersion ultrashort pulses
+Library for dipersion of ultrashort pulses